My dogs are curious, especially with food. If something smells good, they'll eat it!

-- Silica Gel - If eaten Silica Gel can cause gatrointenstaonil upset.
+Silica Gel - If eaten Silica Gel can cause gastrointestinal upset.
 Vomiting if ingested or seizures.

-- Poinsettia – These plants can be mildly toxic to dogs.
-Click here for a complete list of dangerous plants.
+Poinsettia - These plants can be mildly toxic to dogs.
+We've compiled a list of 17 Poisonous plants for dogs.

-- Cat Litter - What dog doesn't love a treat out of the cat litter box.
-The good news is that a little bit isn't going to hurt them.
-However, eaten in large quantities it can potentially cause a blockage.
+Cat Litter - What dog doesn't love a treat out of the cat litter box.
+The good news is that a little isn't going to hurt them.
+However, eaten in large quantities, it can potentially cause a blockage.

 Be prepared with the following information: